 Press down the crust with a milk cap or the backside of a tablespoon measuring spoon and set aside.

 In a medium sized bowl, combine the room temperature cream cheese and white sugar.
 Beat gently only on low speed until smooth and creamy.
 Do not vigorously mix at all (this beats in air and will cause the cheesecakes to rise and fall a lot) Add in the vanilla extract, flour, and a lightly beaten egg.
 Beat until just combined (again very gently mixing as little as possible).

-In a small bowl, combine the softened butter, brown sugar, flour, and cinnamon.
-Stir until completely combined.
+In a small bowl, combine the softened (do not melt) butter, brown sugar, flour, and cinnamon.
+Stir until completely combined to a thick paste.

-Spoon 1 full tablespoon of the cheesecake filling into each of the prepared 8 cups.
-Then place 1 teaspoon of the cinnamon sugar swirl on top.
+Spoon 1 tablespoon of the cheesecake filling into each of the prepared 9 cups.
+Then place 1/2 teaspoon of the cinnamon sugar swirl on top.
 Swirl the cinnamon sugar into the cheesecake with a toothpick.

-Top the rest of the cheesecake filling on top (about 1 and 1/4 tablespoons per cheesecake) and then disperse the remaining cinnamon sugar swirl evenly among the 8 cheesecakes.
-You should use all of this mixture.
+Top the rest of the cheesecake filling on top (about 1 more tablespoon per cheesecake) and then disperse the remaining cinnamon sugar (about 1/2 teaspoon) swirl evenly among the 9 cheesecakes.

-Swirl the cinnamon sugar (again) on top of the cheesecake with a toothpick (The cheesecakes should fill the muffin liners close to the brim) and bake for 20-22 minutes.
+Swirl the cinnamon sugar (again) on top of the cheesecake with a toothpick and bake for 20-22 minutes.
 The centers will still jiggle a little bit, but the edges should be a very light brown.

 Remove from the oven and let cool at room temperature for 1 hour and then transfer to the fridge and let cool for at least 2 hours.

-The cheesecakes may have risen in the oven and will deflate quite a bit while cooling.
+The cheesecakes will have risen in the oven and will deflate quite a bit while cooling.

 Cream together the powdered sugar, butter, vanilla extract and cream cheese.
 Slowly add in the heavy cream (if needed for a thinner frosting) until desired consistency is reached.